Bwillia13x/PIXEL-BLOG-WORKING-BUILD/content/blog/hello-world.md

 ---
-title: "Hello World: Building with Pixel Wisdom"
+title: "Hello World: Building with It From Bit"
 date: "2025-06-14"
 excerpt: "Welcome to my blog!
 Here's what you can expect to find as I document my journey through tech, AI, and creative development."
 category: "General"